-Social-gaming juggernaut Zynga is set to roll out CityVille its most ambitious (and possibly brand-friendly) game to date.
+The social-gaming juggernaut is set to roll out CityVille, its most ambitious (and possibly most brand-friendly) game to date.

-CityVille is Zynga’s first global launch—it’s available in English, German, Italian, Spanish and French—and is being billed by the Silicon Valley–based firm as the company’s most social.
+CityVille is Zynga’s first global launch — it’s available in English, German, Italian, Spanish and French — and is being billed by the Silicon Valley-based firm as its most social.
 For example, players will be able to build businesses and then export them to their friends’ CityVille boards.

-However, Zynga is starting to ramp up its ad efforts.
-A recent campaign for DreamWorks Animation's Megamind reached 9 million unique users in FarmVille in one day.
+Zynga is starting to ramp up its ad efforts, however.
+A recent campaign for DreamWorks Animation’s Megamind reached 9 million unique users in FarmVille in one day.